-4. CONCLUSION
+4. Conclusion

-The O2 follow-up campaign of GW candidate events was a comprehensive effort of collaborating groups in astronomy and astro-particle physics.
+The O2 follow-up campaign of GW candidate events was a comprehensive effort of collaborating groups in astronomy and astroparticle physics.
 This effort was enabled by GW alerts distributed by the LIGO and Virgo collaborations.
 The triggers were produced by modeled searches for compact binary coalescences and unmodeled searches for transients such as the core-collapse of massive stars or neutron star instabilities.

-During O2, 14 alerts were distributed with latencies ranging from 22 minutes up to 16 hours, most of them in less than an hour.
-Six events were declared as confident GW events associated to the merger of black holes or neutrons stars.
-The latency in sending alerts was dominated by human vetting of the candidate, which was necessary to validate data quality information beyond the ability of automated checks in place.
-O2 alerts, with false alarm rates less than one per two months, were distributed via the private GCN (Gamma-ray Coordinates Network) and contained GW information required for an efficient follow-up: the event time, sky localization probability map, and estimated false alarm rates.
-For compact binary merger candidates, skymaps with a third dimension (distance), the probability of the system to contain a neutron star and the probability to be electromagnetically bright were provided.
+During O2, 14 alerts were distributed with latencies ranging from 22 minutes up to 16 hr, most of them in less than an hour.
+Six events were declared as confident GW events associated with the merger of black holes or neutrons stars.
+The latency in sending alerts was dominated by human vetting of the candidate, which was necessary to validate data quality information beyond the ability of automated checks being in place.
+O2 alerts, with FARs less than one per two months, were distributed via the private GCN and contained GW information required for an efficient follow-up: the event time, sky localization probability map, and estimated FARs.
+For compact binary merger candidates, skymaps with a third dimension (distance), the probability of the system to contain a neutron star and the probability to be electromagnetically bright, were provided.
 The sky localization area of distributed events, which was hundreds to thousands of square degrees with the two LIGO interferometers, was dramatically reduced at the end of the campaign with the inclusion of Virgo.

-The O2 follow-up program enabled the first combined observation of a neutron-star merger in gravitational waves (GW170817), gamma rays (GRB 170817A), and at optical wavelengths (AT 2017gfo).
-Together with the identification of the host galaxy and the subsequent observations of the X-ray and radio counterparts, the data collected on this event has yielded multiple ground-breaking insights into kilonova physics, the origin of heavy elements, the nature of neutron-star matter, cosmology, and basic physics.
-The success of GW170817 and the larger O2 follow-up campaign demonstrates the importance of a coordinated multi-wavelength follow-up program for O3 and beyond.
+The O2 follow-up program enabled the first combined observation of a neutron-star merger in gravitational waves (GW170817), gamma-rays (GRB 170817A), and at optical wavelengths (AT 2017gfo).
+Together with the identification of the host galaxy and the subsequent observations of the X-ray and radio counterparts, the data collected on this event have yielded multiple groundbreaking insights into kilonova physics, the origin of heavy elements, the nature of neutron-star matter, cosmology, and basic physics.
+The success of GW170817 and the larger O2 follow-up campaign demonstrates the importance of a coordinated multiwavelength follow-up program for O3 and beyond.